GianlucaFuwa/MetaSchwinger.jl/README.md

 julia src/build.jl templates/build_parameters.jl
 ```

-2. Use built Metapotential to measure observables in second run (use: template/parameters_meas.jl to see structure) and do:
+2. Use Metapotential to measure observables in second run (use: template/parameters_meas.jl to see structure) and do:
 ```
 julia -t 2 src/run.jl templates/sim_parameters.jl
 ```